What is Active Investing?

 - Interest and Expertise: Do you have the time, interest, and expertise to research and manage your investments actively?
 Active investing requires a commitment to ongoing learning and market analysis.

-For investors who choose to pursue active direct investing in stocks, there are several tools and resources available on the Stock Investor IQ website to support informed decision-making:
+For investors who choose to pursue active direct investing in stocks, there are several tools and resources available on the

 - Stock Screeners: Our powerful stock screeners allow you to filter and identify potential investment opportunities based on various criteria, such as valuation metrics, financial ratios, and growth rates.
 By using these screeners, you can narrow down the universe of stocks to a manageable list for further research and analysis.